Ray0737/Authentication_Setup/README.md

 ## License
 This project is for tactical and educational purposes.
 Feel free to modify and integrate into your existing web structures.

----
-*Created for the Major Web Project Command Center.*